 And there you have it.
 We’ve delved into the world of algorithmic complexity and explored the differences between Big O, Big Theta and Big Omega notations.

-These notations allow us to quantify the efficiency of our code and make informed decisions about optimizing it.
+These notations allow developers to analyze how algorithms scale, compare different solutions, and make informed decisions when optimizing for speed or resource usage.
 Whether you’re developing a new app, building a website, or creating a game, understanding algorithmic complexity is a valuable skill.

 So, next time you’re at a party, remember the pizza delivery (🍕) and how algorithmic complexity can help you ace your next technical interview.